strongloop/loopback/README.md

  - Notification - _TODO_ create, store, schedule and send push notifications to your app users.
  - Email - _TODO_ schedule and send emails to your app users using smtp or 3rd party services.
  - Job - _TODO_ schedule arbitrary code to run at a given time.

+Defining a model with `asteroid.createModel()` is really just extending the base `asteroid.Model` type using `asteroid.Model.extend()`.
+The bundled models extend from the base `asteroid.Model` allowing you to extend them arbitrarily.

 ### User Model